Ricardo Torres (boxer)

 Ricardo Antonio Torres Tafur (born February 16, 1980) is a Colombian former professional boxer.
 He was managed by Billy Chams, owner of the Barranquilla-based firm Cuadrilátero.
 His brother, Jose Miguel Torres, is also a professional boxer.

 During his childhood, Torres wanted to be a professional soccer player, but his father, who practiced boxing in the seventies, encouraged Ricardo to switch gears and concentrate on boxing.

 Professional career

-Torres began boxing professionally in 2001 and had a torrid streak of 28 consecutive victories with 26 KO's before losing by KO in a vicious battle with Miguel Angel Cotto for the WBO Light Welterweight Title.
+Torres began boxing professionally in 2001 and had a torrid streak of 28 consecutive victories with 26 KO's before losing by KO in a vicious battle with Miguel Angel Cotto for the WBO light-welterweight title.
 Torres had Cotto knocked down once during the fight.
-After the loss to Cotto, he took on Mike Arnaoutis for the same WBO Light Welterweight Title vacated by Cotto and won the belt with a narrow split decision.
+After the loss to Cotto, he took on Mike Arnaoutis for the same WBO Light Welterweight title vacated by Cotto and won the belt with a narrow split decision.
+He would lose the belt to American contender Kendall Holt.